Colt ACR

 The Colt ACR was Colt's entry in the U.S. DoD Advanced Combat Rifle program, which concluded with the result that none of the entrants achieved enough of an improvement over the M16 to be worth the cost.

 The Colt ACR was not a total loss, however; the scope went on to be offered by Elcan as the C79, a version of which was eventually adopted as the M145 Machine Gun Optic used on a number of firearms, especially those from Diemaco (now Colt Canada).

+As well, a small batch of stocks during testing were cut-down to a smaller size similar to a CAR-15 buttstock.
+An example made its way to David Armstrong who used it as a basis for the design of the SOPMOD stock and another went to Magpul.

 Overview

 The main differences of the Colt ACR and the M16A2 is the distinctive furniture.
 The handguard included a heat-resistant inner lining, vent holes for lightening and air cooling with a thickened ring around the front end to act as a handstop.
 This was topped with an elevated sight track rib with a white stripe to improve fast target acquisition.
 The pistol grip was longer and of a different profile than a traditional M16A2, and the rifle featured ambidextrous fire control selectors, removable scope and a streamlined 6 position telescopic stock.
 Lastly the rifle featured a flash-hider and a Muzzle Brake Compensator (MBC) designed to reduce recoil and compensate for muzzle climb.

 Internally, an oil spring buffer was added to the lower receiver to control the cyclic rate and help reduce felt recoil.
-Combined with the MBC, these changes reduced felt recoil by 40 per cent compared to a standard M16A2.
+Combined with the MBC, these changes reduced felt recoil by 40 percent compared to a standard M16A2.